Devin Kenny: Early life

 Kenny was born in Hyde Park, Chicago, and lived shortly afterwards in West Hollywood, California, where his mother Deranne Kenny was pursuing her acting career.
 He moved often in his early life as a result of his mother passing away from breast cancer when he was a child.
-He briefly lived with his half-sister who was in the Navy, residing in Silver Spring, Maryland and Jacksonville, North Carolina, and returning to the Hyde Park/Kenwood neighborhood on Chicago’s South Side, where he would remain until age 18.
+He briefly lived with his half-sister who was in the Navy, residing in Silver Spring, Maryland and Jacksonville, North Carolina, and returning to the Hyde Park/Kenwood neighborhood on Chicago's South Side, where he would remain until age 18.

 Education

-Kenny received a Bachelors in Fine Arts from Cooper Union in 2009.
+Kenny received a bachelor's degree in Fine Arts from Cooper Union in 2009.
 In 2008, while at Cooper Union, he completed an exchange program at the Gerrit Rietveld Academie in Amsterdam.

 He participated in Trade School organized by Caroline Woolard and an early iteration of the Bruce High Quality Foundation University, originally a sponsored project from Creative Time.
-From 2011-2013, he attended the University of California Los Angeles, graduating from the New Genres Department with a Masters in Fine Arts in 2013.
+From 2011 to 2013, he attended the University of California Los Angeles, graduating from the New Genres Department with a Masters in Fine Arts in 2013.

-Kenny has participated in multiple residency programs, including Skowhegan School of Painting and Sculpture in 2009, Whitney Independent Study Program (ISP) from 2014-2015, SOMA in 2013, the Core Program Museum of Fine Arts, Houston from 2017-2019, Shandaken Projects 2018, and the Rauschenberg Residency #44 in winter/spring 2020.
+Kenny has participated in multiple residency programs, including Skowhegan School of Painting and Sculpture in 2009, Whitney Independent Study Program (ISP) from 2014 to 2015, SOMA in 2013, the Core Program Museum of Fine Arts, Houston from 2017 to 2019, Shandaken Projects 2018, and the Rauschenberg Residency #44 in winter/spring 2020.

 Teaching

-Kenny has taught courses at Rutgers University, Parsons New School of Design, The University of Houston, the Block Program at The Glassell School of Art, and has been a visiting critic at Yale University.
+Kenny has taught courses at Rutgers University, Parsons New School of Design, The University of Houston, and the Block Program at The Glassell School of Art, and has been a visiting critic at Yale University.

 Work

 Kenny's artistic works include sculptures, paintings, readymades, music, and sound/audio works, and have been exhibited in solo art exhibitions and group shows.

 Regarding the many themes Kenny takes up in his work, a 2019 review of his solo show at MoMA PS1 stated:

-Kenny’s work fluctuates between social commentary and dark humor, and have addressed: social death, Black erasure in NYC folk history, Reparations, Ethnomathematics, Hiphop and community activism.
+Kenny's work fluctuates between social commentary and dark humor, and has addressed social death, Black erasure in NYC folk history, reparations, ethnomathematics, hip hop and community activism.

 Kenny has performed at international art institutions and programs, including Artists Space, The Hammer Museum, The Kitchen, Performance Space, Artspace Auckland, REDCAT, Kunsthall Stavanger, Julia Stoschek Collection, Contemporary Arts Museum Houston, and Performa.

 Performance essays

-Kenny is known for multiple types of performance, including “performance essays” or "performance lectures", an experimental presentation format combining original speech, music, and other media, alongside multimedia and digital art, poetry and music.
+Kenny is known for multiple types of performance, including “performance essays” or "performance-lectures", an experimental presentation format combining original speech, music, and other media, alongside multimedia and digital art, poetry and music.